AElfProject/IEEE-P3207-Digital-Asset-Identification/document/file/ieee_standard_p3207.md

 * **external_information**
 the extra information of token,
-Including some standard definition information, which begins with a double underscore, and some custom information.
+Including standard preset fields and other fields that can be customized by the developers.
 Output parameters:
-_description,_image,properties
+description, image, properties, and other fields.

 | Field | Type | Label | Description |